TicketsBot/docs/src/setup/individual.md

 > For example: to change the welcome message to `Hello, thank you for contacting support`, run `/setup welcomemessage Hello, thank you for contacting support`

 - You may make use of placeholders in your welcome message.
 You can view a list of placeholders [here](./placeholders.md).

+- You may also use discord message formatting to include links to channels, emojis, roles, or usernames in your welcome message.
+First, you will need to have discord developer mode turned on - in your personal discord account settings > advanced > discord developer mode.
+Second, you can right click any channel name, username, message, etc and choose `Copy ID`.
+Third, use the `structure` section of [discord's messge formatting chart](https://discord.com/developers/docs/reference#message-formatting) to include it in your welcome message.

 ## Transcripts